joric/mitosis/mitosis-bluetooth/README.md

 # Mitosis-BT

-Bluetooth firmware for the Mitosis keyboard (BLE and Gazell timesharing)
+Bluetooth firmware for the Mitosis keyboard (BLE and Gazell timesharing via timeslot API)

 ## Video